-As a "High Performer PHA", the MHA was allowed to submit a Streamlined Annual PHA Plan for 2023.
-The MHA has been working with consultants to manage planned renovations at various sites, including fulfilling reasonable accommodation requests as well as larger rehab projects.
+As a "High Performer PHA", the MHA was allowed to submit a Streamlined Annual PHA Plan for 2024.
+The MHA has been working with consultants to manage planned renovations at various sites.

-The housing authority is in the process of converting 317 public housing units to project-based vouchers through use of the Section 18 Demolition/Disposition streamlined conversion, the Rental Assistance Demonstration (RAD) program and Streamlined Voluntary Conversion (SVC).
+The housing authority is continuing the process of converting 317 public housing units to project-based vouchers through use of the Section 18 Demolition/Disposition streamlined conversion, the Rental Assistance Demonstration (RAD) program and Streamlined Voluntary Conversion (SVC).
 The intent of this conversion is to position their housing stock to be eligible for additional funding.
 The process will also provide the opportunity to complete minor rehabilitation of the impacted units.
 There will be no change to the number or distribution of units through this conversion process.